BibianaC/CV/README.md

 Friendly and approachable, possessing excellent interpersonal skills.

 - More than six years of experience in jobs with direct and daily contact with clients.
-- Stablish good relations with my clients that made a positive impact to the business.
+- Establish good relations with my clients that made a positive impact to the business.

 > *Bibiana has been my contact person in Stora Enso, one of our main paper suppliers, for two and a half years.
 She's always been dependable, and helpful with late notice requests.
 She takes her job very seriously while at the same time she is extremely friendly and a pleasure to work with.
 Aitor Estebaranz Tejero* via [linkedIn](https://www.linkedin.com/profile/public-profile-settings?trk=prof-edit-edit-public_profile)

 ### Programming

-Full Stack Developer with knowledge in Ruby (Sinatra and Rails) and Javascript (Nodejs).
+Full Stack Developer with hands-on experience with Ruby and Javascript.

 - Makers Academy: 12 weeks immersive web development bootcamp with introduction to technologies such as, Ruby, Ruby on Rails, Sinatra, JavaScript, jQuery, Nodejs, AJAX Postgres SQL and Datamapper.
 - SOLID principles incorporated into domain design.
-- Learned good coding techniques and best practices, test-driven work and pair programming.
+- Learned good coding techniques and best practices, test-driven development and pair programming.
 - Version control with git.
 - API integration: Twilio, Twitter, Github, Google Maps.
 - Agile Methodologies.